blocksninja/das-coin/doc/tor.md

 	HiddenServicePort 19399 127.0.0.1:19399

-The directory can be different of course, but (both) port numbers should be equal to your dasd's P2P listen port (9399 by default).
+The directory can be different of course, but (both) port numbers should be equal to your tribed's P2P listen port (9399 by default).

 	-externalip=X   You can tell das about its publicly reachable address using this option, and this can be a .onion address.
 Given the above